ox-it/mox-blog/content/js-client-thoughts.rst

 Not all data is created equal.
 Some can be accessed quickly, some can be cached and some is even slow to request yet extremely time-sensitive.
 In our case the last, slowly retrieved time sensitive data is a good description for the local bus real-time information provider.
-Let me give a common m.ox usecase as an example, "where is the nearest bus stop, and when is the next bus?" we can answer the first part of this query almost immediately, however the real-time information means a call to an external provider.
+For example, "where is the nearest bus stop, and when is the next bus?" we can answer the first part of this query almost immediately, however the real-time information means a call to an external provider.
 Something we have no control over, which could respond at any time or not at all.
 Obviously it would be crazy to wait for this to respond before rendering a page to the user.

 We find this pattern in many places in Mobile Oxford, a *potentially* fast initial response followed up with slow to retrieve timely data.
 Library